thaleskaua66/RetroAchievements-Discord-RPC-Improved/README.md

 - Optimized game status.

 ### Additional notes / Privacy concerns:
-- If ever you don't want your username to be displayed on your RP, just edit the `config.ini` file and turn the `displayUsername` to `false`.
+1. If ever you don't want your username to be displayed on your RP, just edit the `config.ini` file and turn the `displayUsername` to `False`.
+By default, this is `True`. _Notice the capital letters in the True and False as wrong cases may result to an error._
+2. After this, you can just close the `run.bat` file and open it again for the changes to reflect.